chrisjbillington/inotify_simple/README.md

 # inotify_simple 1.3

-Project status: Stable.
-This project is in active use and is maintained.
-Lack of repository activity does not imply abandonment: this is a simple project that has met its goals, has no known bugs, and does not require much maintenance to continue functioning.
-Please report any issues you encounter and I will fix them in a timely manner if they are within the scope of the project.

 `inotify_simple` is a simple Python wrapper around [inotify](http://man7.org/linux/man-pages/man7/inotify.7.html).
 No fancy bells and whistles, just a literal wrapper with ctypes.
-Under 100 lines of code!
+Only  \~100 lines of code!

-`inotify_init1()` is wrapped as a file-like object, `INotify()`, holding the inotify file descriptor. `INotify().read()` reads available data from the file descriptor and returns events as `namedtuple` objects after unpacking them with the `struct` module.
-`inotify_add_watch()` and `inotify_rm_watch()` are wrapped with no changes at all, taking and returning watch descriptor integers that calling code is expected to keep track of itself, just as one would use `inotify` from C. Works with Python 2.7 and Python >= 3.2.
+`inotify_init1()` is wrapped as a file-like object, `INotify()`, holding the inotify file descriptor. `INotify().read_events()` reads available data from the file descriptor and returns events as `namedtuple` objects after unpacking them with the `struct` module. `inotify_add_watch()` and `inotify_rm_watch()` are wrapped with no changes at all, taking and returning watch descriptor integers that calling code is expected to keep track of itself, just as one would use `inotify` from C. Works with Python 2.7 and Python >= 3.2.

 [View on PyPI](http://pypi.python.org/pypi/inotify_simple) |